jeroenboumans/studionoorderlicht-jekyll/_posts/2021-02-26-getting-started-with-hass.markdown

 ---

-If you’re interested in running it on a [Pimoroni Micro Dot pHAT](https://shop.pimoroni.com/products/microdot-phat?variant=25454635527) like I did checkout the project on [Github](https://github.com/jeroenboumans/StateListener-HomeAssistant).
+If you’re interested in running it on a [Pimoroni Micro Dot pHAT](https://shop.pimoroni.com/products/microdot-phat?variant=25454635527){:target="_blank" rel="noopener"} like I did checkout the project on [Github](https://github.com/jeroenboumans/StateListener-HomeAssistant){:target="_blank" rel="noopener"}.
 If you have any questions feel free to ask!